 I don't use transit service.
 Do I still have to pay these taxes?

-The transit services provided within the RTA district have been approved by voters living in the RTA district which was determined using urban growth areas and electoral boundaries as established in 1996.
+In the November 2008 and 2016 elections, voters living in the RTA district approved mass transit expansions.
+Related taxes apply to all the citizens living in the district.
 Everyone within the Sound Transit district benefits from enhancing overall mobility throughout the region regardless of whether they personally use transit or not.

 Why is the RTA tax on my vehicle higher than it was last year?

-The 2016 vote in favor of Sound Transit 3 (ST3) increased the MVET rate by .8 percent to a rate of 1.1 percent annually for each $10,000 of vehicle value.
+The 2016 vote in favor of Sound Transit 3 (ST3) increased the MVET rate by .8 percent to a rate of 1.1 percent annually, or $110 for each $10,000 of depreciated vehicle value.
 These taxes will be used to extend the light rail system region-wide, from Tacoma to Everett and from Redmond and Issaquah to Ballard and West Seattle; expand Sounder Commuter rail to serve more passengers; provide bus service in key corridors; and add parking and access improvements at rail stations.

 I received a Shortage letter.
 What is it?